SL-SADU/SL-SADU-BOT/README.md

-## 🔎 What Amdibell bot?
+## 🔎 What SL SADU bot?
-**Queen Amdibell bot,** is a WhatsApp helper bot written by [Amda] and Developed by [mr.pasiya and sithum].
+**Sl sadu bot,** is a WhatsApp helper bot written by [MAHESH] and Developed by [mr.SADU].
 Does not log into your account It is written on WhatsApp Web API.

 ### The Hard Method (Not Recommend)
 ```js